- Implementation period: October 2013 – October 2018

 - Train farmers in improved productivity and production practices, particularly in the wheat, high value crops and livestock sectors.

-- Post-harvest storage capacity: Increase volume of products available for off-season sales and consumption by improving post-harvest technologies, particularly packaging and warehousing.
+- Post-harvest storage capacity: Increase volume of products available for off-season sales and consumption by improving post-harvest technologies, through improved packaging, on farm storage and warehousing.

-- Market-led agricultural growth: Improve market efficiency by identifying strong local agricultural firms to champion reforms, and helping those firms lead market growth.
+- Market-led agricultural growth: Improve market efficiency by identifying strong local agricultural firms to champion reforms, and help those firms lead market growth.

 - Women in agricultural value chains:

-- Train women in production and post-harvest storage techniques, product value adding processes, and marketing techniques to sell outside their home.
+- Train women in production and post-harvest storage, packaging and other methods as well as and marketing techniques to sell outside their home.

-- Enabling policy and regulatory environment: Help the Afghan government draw up modern and enforceable agricultural regulations.
+- Enabling policy and regulatory environment: Assist the Afghan government to draft modern and enforceable agricultural policies and regulations.

-- Improve public and private sector collaboration: Facilitate increased coordination between the private sector, civil society, the Ministry of Agriculture, Irrigation, and Livestock (MAIL), and provincial Directorate of Agricultural, Irrigation, and Livestock (DAIL).
+- Improve public and private sector collaboration: Facilitate increased coordination between the private sector, civil society, the Ministry of Agriculture, Irrigation, and Livestock, and provincial Directorates of Agricultural, Irrigation, and Livestock.